Basker Docs

 • A single venue with a small team and content-led website → Starter.

-• A producing organisation with a custom theme and a dev partner, ticketing on the side → Standard, with the ticketing add-on if you sync events from Tessitura, Spektrix, Elevent, Tixly, or Lineup.
+• A producing organisation with a custom theme and a dev partner, ticketing on the side → Standard, with the ticketing add-on if you sync events from Tessitura, Spektrix, Elevent, Tixly, or Line-Up.

 • A larger arts organisation running multiple languages, with custom data and a full editorial team → Plus.